etan-status/purified-web3/app.md

 The app should track the events associated with an account and list them.
 For known events such as `Transfer`, it should display them nicely.

+# Transaction details

+For each log, the `transactionHash` is provided in the JSON-RPC response.
+To query transaction details, send [`eth_getTransactionByHash`](https://ethereum.org/en/developers/docs/apis/json-rpc/#eth_gettransactionbyhash) and [`eth_getTransactionReceipt`](https://ethereum.org/en/developers/docs/apis/json-rpc/#eth_gettransactionreceipt) to the local Helios proxy.

+The app should allow clicking through from a log to its corresponding transaction / receipt details so that more details can be examined.

 # ERC20 tokens

 When a new ERC20 token is discovered by looking at the `address` of a `Transfer` event, information about the token can be requested from that token contract by sending [`eth_call`](https://ethereum.org/en/developers/docs/apis/json-rpc/#eth_call) to the local Helios proxy.